Top 10 Venture Capital Firms Investing in Infrastructure Startups

 Late Stage VC Firms in Infrastructure

-It's also worth noting that some firms invest across multiple stages, from seed to late-stage rounds.
+Keep in mind that many of the most active venture capital firms invest across multiple stages, from seed to exit.

-Here is a closer look at the top VC firms specializing in infrastructure.
-We've included key details on their investment stages, geographic focus, and what distinguishes each firm for founders.
+Here is a closer look at some of the top VC firms investing in the infrastructure sector.
+We've included key details on their investment stages, geographic focus, and what makes each firm a strong potential partner for founders.

 1. SineWave Ventures